Athlete/athlete-api-docs/resources/post.rst

     It is very possible that the user specified has provided a location in their settings that we were unable to resolve to get a latitude and longitude.
 Without that, we cannot determine who is "local" to them.
-In this case you will get a 400 response status code and a 003 error code in the response body.
+In this case you will get a normal response with 0 results.

 Example Response